alisaifee/flask-limiter/doc/source/configuration.rst

 .. list-table::

-   * - .. data:: RATELIMIT_GLOBAL
-     - .. deprecated:: 0.9.4
-          Use :any:`RATELIMIT_DEFAULT` instead.
    * - .. data:: RATELIMIT_DEFAULT
      - A comma (or some other delimiter) separated string that will be used to apply a default limit on all routes.
 If not provided, the default limits can be